mike-s123/MStar-WLAN/README.md

 ## Support

 There is none, although you can certainly ask.
 You'll get a better response if you can well document a bug.
 This was a personal project, I'm freely offering it to others for non-commercial use.
-Feel free to contribute back if you can (don't do github pull requests, that would just be another thing for me to figure out how to make work).
+Feel free to contribute back if you can (don't do github pull requests, that would just be another thing for me to figure out how to make work, I'm not a regular git user.).
 Things which need attention or might be an important future direction are commented with "TODO".
-Talk to me before doing a pull request.
-I'm not a regular git user.

 ## General answers to any question (pick one)